-We have a spinner consisting of an arrow pinned to a disk; one end of the arrow is pinned to the center of a disk and the other is free to rotate.
+We have a spinner consisting of an arrow pinned to a disk; the center of the arrow is pinned to the center of a disk and the arrow is free to rotate.
 The disk has a black sector occupying a proportion 0 of the disk.

-If we were to repeatedly randomize the arrow, outputting a 1 or a 0 according to whether the arrow pointed into the black sector or not, we would get an IID Bernoulli(p) process.
+If we were to repeatedly randomize the arrow, outputting a 1 or a 0 according to whether the arrow pointed into the black sector or not, we would get an IID $\operatorname{Bernoulli}(p)$ process.

-But instead we randomize the arrow just once at the start, and on subsequent turns we merely rotate it counterclockwise p turns around the circle, so that our sequence of 1's and 0's is a MAID Bernoulli(p) process.
+But instead we randomize the arrow just once at the start, and on subsequent turns we merely rotate it counterclockwise p turns around the circle, so that our sequence of 1's and 0's is a MAID $\operatorname{Bernoulli}(p)$ process.